joshjetson/URFA/README.md

 1. Your server is going to continue accruing more failed logins.
 2. Your server was doing this well before you ran the lastb command.

-**The idea is now you want to continue to add new entrys to your notty file**
+**The idea is now you want to continue to add new entry's to your nottys file**

 *We want to use as little of our machines processing power so we don't want to keep running the lastb command and getting its entire output we only want to do this once.
 With this in mind lets walk through how I personally accomplish this:*